 • Other secondary/post-secondary education in English (regardless of citizenship), and medical elective rotations/experiences in English (including those in Canada), will not satisfy the language proficiency requirements.
 Exams must be completed within 24 months of the residency start date (July 1).

-• IMGs who are currently practicing in Canada as a family physician or Royal College specialist (must have CFPC or RCPSC certification), and are providing the majority of their patient care in English, may be exempt from providing up-to-date language proficiency testing.
+• IMGs who are currently practicing in Canada as a family physician or Royal College specialist (must have CFPC or RCPSC certification),and are providing the majority of their patient care in English, may be exempt from providing up-to-date language proficiency testing.
 Any applicant in this situation should write to pgmeimg@mun.cain advance of the application deadline, to determine they meet this criteria for exemption.
-Applicants currently in a clinical fellowship program are not exempted.
+Applicants currently in a clinical fellowship program are not exempt.

 Helpful links